Czech manufacturer of patented 3D magnetotherapy, more than 30 years.

 • pregnancy,

-• long-term bed rest,
+• prolonged bed rest

 Diagnostics

-Different procedures are used in the diagnosis.
+Various procedures are used in diagnosis.

 • Electromyography (EMG) – an examination of the electrical activity of muscles and nerves – is also helpful in making a diagnosis.
 [6]

-Did you know ?
+Did you know?

 • Permanent nerve damage: If a nerve is compressed for a prolonged period of time, permanent damage to the nerve fibers can occur, which can cause chronic pain, weakness, or loss of sensation.